 In the event of a false alarm the hush button will silence the alarms for a set period.

-Contact me today with your smoke alarm installation requirements for your Cardiff and CF71 home or business.
+Contact me today with your smoke alarm installation requirements.
 I’ll respond promptly and arrange a convenient appointment to install them for you.